 Tropical Cyclone

-• Australia, Japan, Philippines
+• Australia, Japan, Philippines (exposure data only)

 Volcanic Eruption